shiyun-ho/42_push_swap/readme.md

       - handle_error() not exiting directly
       - handle_error() not called for other functions which check for invalid input
   - Bug: Non digit characters are not parsed accurately.
 Rather than exiting the function entirely, non digit characters are not handled properly
+    - Just realised that special characters such as `#` and `$` are characters unique to bash and used for interpretation.
+    - Modifications worked with `@` and `%` as they are non unique characters to shell.
 ---